 Recently I have been revisiting classic novels that feature ‘man-vs-nature’ conflict narratives, editing them to feature female protagonists.
 To date this project includes The Old Man and the Sea (The Old Woman and the Sea), and The Call of the Wild, with two more in progress.
-Currently, The Call of the Wild has been printed and sent out to 25 participants for review, to respond to the project and the new story.
+The Call of the Wild Was printed and sent out to 25 participants for review, to gather responses to the project and the new story.
+With funding from TAC, I am now working with designer Tetyana Herych (of Furrrawn Press) on the series, starting with The Old Woman and the Sea which has just been printed.

 Overall this experiment attempts to invent a genre missing from the cannon of classic literature.
 While contemporary feminist perspectives create a possible space for changing ideas about human-non-human relationships today, these new readings of classic fictions ask whether different kinds of historical relationships to nature might emerge via the female voice.